roguehistory/DIGH-HIST3812/content/en/week/two/instructions.md

 ![welcome-message](/images/discord/first-welcome-message.png)
 ![click-the-reaction](/images/discord/click-here.png)
-(Alex is a student who works for me on [the bone trade project](http://bonetrade.github.io) if you were wondering.)
+(Alex is a student who works for Dr. Graham on [the bone trade project](http://bonetrade.github.io) if you were wondering.)

 You can customize your profile by clicking on the cogwheel icon at the bottom of the navigation: